jwueller/canvas-long-shadow/README.md

 # HTML5 Canvas Parallel Long Shadow Renderer

-This is a library capable of rendering long shadows, often used in material/flat design, using a HTML5 Canvas.
+This is a library capable of rendering long shadows, often used in material/flat design, using an HTML5 Canvas.
 It runs in modern browsers and Node.js.

 **[Live Demos](http://jwueller.github.io/canvas-long-shadow/)**